stungkit/1filellm/README.md

-# 1FileLLM: Efficient Data Aggregation for LLM Ingestion
+# OneFileLLM: Efficient Data Aggregation for LLM Ingestion
-1FileLLM is a command-line tool designed to streamline the creation of information-dense prompts for large language models (LLMs).
+OneFileLLM is a command-line tool designed to streamline the creation of information-dense prompts for large language models (LLMs).
 It aggregates and preprocesses data from a variety of sources, compiling them into a single text file that is automatically copied to your clipboard for quick use.

 ## Features